ytian8/YuxinTian.github.io/_pages/about.md

 ---
 I am currently a fourth-year PhD student in the Computer Vision Lab at University of California, Merced supervised by [Shawn Newsam](https://faculty.ucmerced.edu/snewsam/).
 Here is my [CV]().

 My research interests are in computer vision and deep learning.
-My primary interests are computational models for fashion understanding, semantic segmentation.
+My primary interests are computational models for fashion understanding(retrieval, recommendation, attributes), semantic segmentation.

 ## News
 - **2021.5 ~ 2021.8:** Research intern at Pinterest Lab Applied Science group.